versotile-org/tauri-runtime-verso/README.md

 In your build script, add the `tauri-runtime-verso-build` script, which will download the pre-built `versoview` to `versoview/versoview-{target-triple}`

+> Note we currently only have pre-built `versoview` for x64 Linux, Windows, MacOS and arm64 MacOS

 ```diff
 fn main() {
 +   tauri_runtime_verso_build::get_verso_as_external_bin().unwrap();